dan-fritchman/Thesis/content.md

 ## Programmed Custom Success Stories (Mostly SRAM Compilers)

 The most successful deployments of programmed-custom layout have generally been _circuit family_ specific.
 E.g. while a layout-program at minimum produces a single circuit, these best-use-cases find families of similar circuits over which to find a set of meta-parameters, enabling the production of a small family.
 SRAM arrays have probably been the most successful example.
 SRAM serves as the primary high-density memory solution for nearly all of the digital flow, comprising most cache, register files, and configuration of most large digital SOCs.
 SRAM is therefore extremely area-sensitive, especially at its lowest and most detailed design layers.
-A common workflow uses the custom graphical methods to produce these "bit-cells" and similarly detailed layers, which using "SRAM compiler" programs to aggregate bits into usable IP blocks.
+A common workflow uses the custom graphical methods to produce these "bit-cells" and similarly detailed layers, while using "SRAM compiler" programs to aggregate bits into usable IP blocks.
 An SRAM compiler is a programmed-custom layout program.
 It leverages the fact that large swathes of popular SRAM usage has a consistent set of parameters: size in bits, word width, numbers of read and write ports, and the like.
 The compiler (or what we might call "generator") programs generalize over this space and produce a family of memory IPs.

 \setkeys{Gin}{width=.75\linewidth}